 - I didn’t write so much as consult on these two issues of Josh Blaylock’s series about a devil girl who hunts rogue angels, as these two issues feature a crossover with Mr. Rhee and Charity from TALES OF MR. RHEE.
 Issue #7 also features my professional comic art debut, as I drew the picture of the monster Mr. Rhee shows to Mercy Sparx in a failed attempt to help her realize how much danger she’s in.
 Whether or not this will make the issue a “Collector’s Item” or will decreases the value of the book when compared to the rest of the run remains to be seen…

 TALES OF MR. RHEE Volume 2: “Karmageddon” #1-4 (Devil’s Due)

-- This sequel to TALES OF MR. RHEE: “Procreation (of the Wicked)” serves more as a prequel than a formal sequel, as it largely deals with what Mr. Rhee did during the infamous “Three Days of Darkness” that resulted in the Armageddon and Rapture.
-Illustrated by Seth Damoose with colors by Anthony D. Lee, TALES OF MR. RHEE: “Karmageddon” also serves as my first-ever creator-owned mini-series, and getting Eric Powell (of THE GOON) to illustrate the cover for the first issue still makes me smile every time I look at it.
-Mind you, the interior story is pretty great, too, as Mr. Rhee tries to protect five orphaned siblings during the end of the world…
+- This sequel to TALES OF MR. RHEE: “Procreation (of the Wicked)” serves more as a prequel than a formal sequel, as it largely deals with what Mr. Rhee did during the infamous “Three Days of Darkness” and the ensuing Armageddon and Rapture (as seen in NIGHTMARE WORLD) as Mr. Rhee tries to protect five orphaned siblings from the demons, Cthulhu, and even dangers of a decidedly human nature.
+This series was masterfully illustrated by Seth Damoose with colors by Anthony D. Lee, and a cover by Eric Powell (THE GOON).